 The return of MDMA as a therapeutic agent

-MDMA is back with a vengeance when it comes to utilizing its therapeutic potential.
-In addition to LSD and psilocybin, MDMA has been pushed into the background for years by being labeled as an illegal and dangerous drug.
-Renewed research ensures that these drugs receive the right attention again and can be used as therapeutic agents again psychedelic assisted therapy (PAT).
-The video below explains the history of psychedelics and why psychedelics are starting to be used again in therapy.
+MDMA is making a comeback when it comes to exploiting its therapeutic potential.
+Alongside LSD and psilocybin, MDMA was pushed into the background for years by being labeled an illegal and dangerous drug.
+Renewed research is ensuring that these substances are receiving the proper attention and can once again be used as therapeutic agents during psychedelic-assisted therapy (PAT).
+The video below explains the history of psychedelics and why they are coming back into use in therapy.

 MDMA therapy can be used for various purposes

-Most studies done with MDMA as a therapeutic tool are about treating PTSD and anxiety complaints such as social anxiety.
-Below you can see the top 3 research areas sponsored by the non-profit organization MAPS.
+Most research conducted using MDMA as a therapeutic tool focuses on treating PTSD and anxiety disorders such as social anxiety.
+Below are the top three areas of research funded by the non-profit organization.
+MAPS.

-Some other options for MDMA assisted therapy are the treatments for low self-esteem and relationship therapy.
-We expect more research into other areas of research, such as addiction and depression, in the coming years.
+Some other possibilities for MDMA-assisted therapy These are treatments for low self-esteem and relationship therapy.
+We expect that more research will be conducted in the coming years into other areas of research, such as addiction and depression.

 The MDMA treatment explained

-The positive effect of an MDMA treatment is not only due to the chemical effects of the MDMA.
-The combination of the effects of the drug, the correct preparation, the therapeutic setting, the intention of the participant and the involvement of the supervisor drastically increases a successful session.
+The positive effect of MDMA treatment is not solely due to the chemical effects of MDMA.
+The combination of the drug's effects, proper preparation, the therapeutic setting, the participant's intention, and the facilitator's involvement dramatically increases the success of a session.
 MDMA can temporarily reduce anxiety and dramatically increase positive emotions toward oneself and others.
-This ensures that confidence is increased without clouding the sensory perception while still allowing access to all emotions.
-MDMA can catalyze therapeutic processing by allowing participants to remain emotionally engaged while reliving traumatic experiences without being overwhelmed by excessive fear or other painful emotions.
-Furthermore, MDMA may enable a heightened state of empathic understanding in the therapeutic process and provide a corrective experience of secure attachment and collaboration with the therapists.
-At some point during the MDMA experience, feelings of empathy, love and deep appreciation may be experienced along with a clearer perspective of the trauma as a past event and a heightened awareness of support and safety in the present.
+This increases trust without blurring sensory perception, while maintaining access to all emotions.
+MDMA can catalyze therapeutic processing by allowing participants to remain emotionally engaged while reliving traumatic experiences without being overwhelmed by excessive anxiety or other painful emotions.
+Furthermore, MDMA can facilitate a heightened state of empathic understanding within the therapeutic process and provide a corrective experience of secure attachment and cooperation with therapists.
+At some point during the MDMA experience, feelings of empathy, love, and deep appreciation can be experienced, along with a clearer perspective of the trauma as a past event and a heightened awareness of the support and safety present.

-Research participants have said that being able to successfully process painful emotions during MDMA-assisted therapy has given them a way to feel and express pain that has changed their relationship with their emotions.
-MDMA can also provide access to meaningful spiritual experiences and other transpersonal experiences, the release of tension in the body and a sense of healing in ways that cannot be explained intellectually with words.
+Research participants have reported successfully processing painful emotions during MDMA-assisted therapy, which has given them a way to feel and express pain, transforming their relationship with their emotions.
+MDMA can also provide access to meaningful spiritual and other transpersonal experiences, the release of tension in the body, and a sense of healing in a way that cannot be explained intellectually.

 More information about the MDMA sessions

-Would you like to watch a documentary about MDMA and how it works?
-Then we recommend How To Change Your Mind (Episode 3) on Netflix and it can be found via this link:
+Want to watch a documentary about MDMA and its effects?
+We recommend How To Change Your Mind (Episode 3) on Netflix, which you can find at this link: